 On the other end of the spectrum, you can have the kids compete with each other to see who can find all the items on the list first.

 I recommend printing the Fall Scavenger Hunt on laminate it or put it into a page protector to make it last.
 If you use dry-erase markers for the checkmarks, then you can just wipe them off with a tissue later and reuse the scavenger hunt another day.

 Make each item on the scavenger hunt a fun topic to discuss.
-For example, you can ask your kids the color of the item, if they like it, where does it usually appear, etc. This would allow the kids to remember the name of the item and all the vocabularies used to describe it.
+For example, you can ask your kids the color of the item, if they like it, where does it usually appears, etc. This would allow the kids to remember the name of the item and all the vocabulary used to describe it.

 For more fun fall activities for your kids, check out: